johnmackintosh/tidy-scotland-census/README.md

 - The first 3 rows of each file contain generic information about the dataset and can be discarded for analysis.
 Because these are of varying widths, various file readers may trip up when reading them in. `data.table` suggests using `fill  = TRUE` when using `fread`, but that causes immediate failure in some cases.
 - The last 8 rows contain text that should also be discarded
 - Once these rows have been discarded, many files have headers in multiple rows which need to be extracted, combined, and the added back as column headers.
-- Need to account for having between 0-5 rows of column headers
+- Need to account for having between 0-5 rows of column headers, with some blank rows in between
+- Some files have extra delimiters in the first 3 rows
 - The easy bit -  tidy the data into long format and write it out
 - There are some files that defy these steps and so extra filtering and manipulation is required